KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-instructions.md

 ## Creating and Launching With a Pubkey

 The first address you must understand is the pubkey.
-Any user using a Crypto Conditions based contract must have a pubkey indicated in their daemon.
+Any user using a CryptoConditions based contract must have a pubkey indicated in their daemon.
 This forms the basis for all addresses related to various contract modules.

 Typically, each contract module will take the pubkey, combine it with a unique and contract-specific number called the `EVAL code`, and create a new [Base58Check](https://en.bitcoin.it/wiki/Base58Check_encoding) encoded address from it.
-This `Base58Check` encoded address will be the address you use for interacting with the specific Crypto Conditions-based contract.
+This `Base58Check` encoded address will be the address you use for interacting with the specific CryptoConditions-based contract.

 To get a pubkey, launch the chain with the normal launch parameters and execute the [getnewaddress](../komodo-api/wallet.html#getnewaddress) rpc call.